Uday Hussein: Death

 The U.S. Administration released graphic pictures of the Hussein brothers' bodies.
 Both brothers had grown long beards to avoid detection, with Uday shaving his head.
 Afterwards, their bodies were reconstructed by morticians to assure the public that they were deceased.
 For example, Uday's beard was trimmed, his nose was repaired, facial gashes from the battle were removed and an 8-inch metal bar in his leg from the 1996 assassination attempt was removed.
+Both he and Qusay were embalmed.
 When criticized, the U.S. military's response was to point out that these men were no ordinary combatants, and to express hope that confirmation of the deaths would bring closure to the Iraqi people.
 Uday is buried in a cemetery in his hometown of Al-Awja near Tikrit, alongside Qusay and Mustafa.
-In 2017, his son Massoud claimed that the Iranian government stole his body although this was unproven.
+In 2017, his alleged son Massoud claimed that the Iranian government stole his body although this was unproven.

 In film, television, and theatre

 Philip Arditti portrayed Uday in the docudrama television miniseries House of Saddam.
 He and Latif were portrayed by Dominic Cooper in The Devil's Double, based on Latif's memoirs, I was Saddam's Son, but according to Latif had only been "20% of the truth".
 Hrach Titizian portrayed him in the play Bengal Tiger at the Baghdad Zoo.
 Sam Vincenti portrayed him in the Locked Up Abroad TV-series, in the 2013 episode "Son of Saddam".

 In the 1999 movie Deterrence, Uday is depicted as Saddam's successor.
 A reference to Uday is made on the American The Office TV series, in the 2011 episode "Dwight K. Schrute, (Acting) Manager".

 Uday is referenced in the 2003 season of Arrested Development, where a Saddam Hussein lookalike exclaims that "I am behaving like an Uday lookalike."

 Uday and Qusay are referenced during a sketch in The Eric Andre Shows 2020 episode, "The 50th Episode!".

+Uday is referenced in the first episode of Netflix's Tires (TV series).